 Luke, a comic-mad eleven-year old, shares a treehouse with his older brother, Zack, who knows nothing about superheroes, has no interest in superheroes, and has never read a comic.
 All Zack is interested in, is doing his homework and some girl at school, so Luke is angry and jealous when his brother receives superpowers instead of him.

 Everything changes when Zack is kidnapped 5 days before his most important mission.
-Luke is left to rescue his brother, in order that he can save the world.
-He confides in two of his friends, and together they set out to find and rescue Star Lad.
+Luke and two of his friends are left to rescue his brother, in order that he can save the world.

 David Solomons won Children's Book of the Year 2016 for his debut children's novel, and rightly so.
 The book is exciting and funny, and will appeal to a wide range of readers and ages.